Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Unrealistic Mileage Limit

 Sometimes, to make the customer agree to the contract, dealers lure them with lower monthly payments, which are brought about by smaller mileage limits.
 When not properly advised, the buyer could end up exceeding the mileage and face hefty financial penalties.
-Without fully understanding the terms, the customer may feel pressured to sign.
+Customers may be under pressure to sign without knowing what they’re getting into.

 If you feel that the mileage cap was not properly explained or that the excess mileage charges were excessive, you may have grounds to file a PCP Audi claim.
 Audi customers who were misled about the mileage limits or faced unfair charges due to poor communication could be eligible for a refund or compensation.